 Although the pointy shape of this model's nose led us to believe that it would do well in the glide category, the profile of the board ended up making it a bit more difficult to turn and slower to respond to paddle strokes.
 A larger, stronger, heavier paddler would have better luck controlling this board, but most beginner or intermediate paddlers may be frustrated with the glide performance, especially when compared to most other models in our lineup.

 Although it has decreased overall dimensions, the Adventurer 2 still struggles a bit in our maneuverability rating metric.
 The heavier overall weight and the pointy nose make it less responsive to aggressive paddle strokes and a little slower to turn.
 Similar to the board's glide performance, a stronger and heavier paddler will have better control over the board than a smaller, lighter paddler.

 The Adventurer 2 is one of the lowest-scoring models in this category for two reasons.
 One, it is one of the heaviest boards we've reviewed, which means that when reviewers picked it up, there was a noticeable difference between it and lighter boards.
 Plus, this is one of the only inflatable boards that does not come with an included carrying pack.
 This is definitely disappointing considering that most inflatable models these days include custom carrying bags that fit everything including the board, pump, paddle, fins, and other accessories.

 Ease of Inflation

-This model lost points in this category because its pump was so flimsy and light when compared to the more middle-of-the-road pumps that accompanied the iRocker or Isle models.
-For the price of this board, most testers felt that this pump should have been a little bit nicer.
+This model loses points in this category because its pump is so flimsy and light when compared to the other high-end or even middle-of-the-road pumps that we tested.
+For the price of this board, most testers think that the included pump should be a little bit nicer.